Whatapalaver/100_Days_of_Code/README.md

 - [Round 2](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) covered the 99 days of my Makers bootcamp experience.
 From the pre-course to graduation day.
 - [Round 1](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) This was my initial foray into 100 Days of Code.

+RD42
+---

+Fixed the timeout issues by:

+1. Performing a Net::HTTP head request rather than a full GET request - I only needed to test for a HTTPOK response
+2. Using .start() and .finish to open and close an http connection, so that I could loop through all the image checks without having to open and close for each one

+That's a great learning experience and for once I found the [Ruby docs](https://ruby-doc.org/stdlib-2.6.3/libdoc/net/http/rdoc/Net/HTTP.html) to be pretty useful when I finally persuaded myself to read them.

+This afternoon I'm going to get my head around memoisation - which sounds like another performance hack I need to get familiar with.

+RD41
+---

+Still trying to wrap up a branch that I've been working on for months.
+Testing on the AWS servers with mega tonnes of data (technical term) has led to no end of performance headaches.
+Today I've been trying to minimise the number of calls to a method that tests the accessibility of image urls.
+Despite 4 refactor attempts I'm still plagued with timeouts.

 R4D40
 ---